-The Theorem Solutions approach-Digital Realities-The next frontier of collaboration
+The Theorem Solutions approach: Theorem XR - the next frontier of collaboration

 The problem statement, therefore, is one of reducing the cognitive distance, bringing engineers closer to their designs, while simultaneously addressing the realities of collaboration at a distance.
 All of which must be focused on the objective of improving the quality and productivity of engineering and manufacturing processes.